 ESA’s Vega small satellite launch vehicle has made a new step toward its maiden flight, late next year, with the success of the first firing test on its second stage motor, the Zefiro 23.

-The static firing was performed today, 26 June, at the Italian Ministry of Defence test centre in Salto di Quirra, Sardinia.
+The static firing was performed on June 26, 2006 at the Italian Ministry of Defence test centre in Salto di Quirra, Sardinia.
 The 7.5m tall, 2m diameter motor, featuring a carbon epoxy filament wound casing, delivered more than 100 metric tons of thrust (1,070 kN), burning some 24 metric tons of solid propellant in 75 seconds.

 Numerous data were gathered during the test and are now under analysis to improve technical knowledge of the motor’s behaviour and refine the launcher’s future performance.
 Also tested during the firing were various subsystems, including a thrust vector control system that will steer the motor’s nozzle to provide flight control.
 After this success, the motor will proceed with its critical design review, at which stage its technical characteristics will be finalised.

 Built by Avio in Colleferro, near Rome, the Zefiro 23 motor will be the basis for the second stage of ESA’s Vega launcher.
 The first firing test with the third stage motor – the Zefiro 9 – was performed in December 2005.
 Conducted on behalf of ESA’s Vega development programme, these two firing tests followed three static firings of the Zefiro 16 demonstrator in 1998, 1999 and 2000.
 Both the Zefiro 23 and Zefiro 9 will undergo an additional ground firing test each to complete their development and qualification.